Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

 We classify users $i$ as possibly infectious (``positive'') when the estimated probability of infectiousness $\langle I_i(t) \rangle$ exceeds a threshold $c_I$.
-The true positive rate (TPR) at which users are correctly classified as positive (i.e., they are indeed infectious in the stochastic surrogate-world simulation) increases as the classification threshold $c_I$ decreases; at the same time, the positive predicted fraction (PPF)---the rate at which users overall are classified as positive, whether correctly or incorrectly---also increases because the false positive rate (FPR) increases.
+The true positive rate (TPR)---the rate at which users who are infectious in the stochastic surrogate-world simulation are classified as positive---naturally increases as the classification threshold $c_I$ decreases; at the same time, the positive predicted fraction (PPF)---the rate at which users overall are classified as positive, whether correctly or incorrectly---also increases because the false positive rate (FPR) increases.
 Receiver operating curves (ROC) trace out these competing changes in TPR and PPF (or FPR) as the classification threshold $c_I$ is varied (Fig.~\ref{f:ROC_curves}).
-Choosing a classification threshold $c_I$ means finding a trade-off between wanting a high TPR while keeping PPF and FPR low.
-In the ideal albeit unrealistic scenario when the user base encompasses the whole population ($\tilde N/N=100\%$), TPRs for April 9 range from 19\% to 47\% for a PPF of 8\% and test rates from $f=5\%$ to $25\%$; for April 30, TPRs range from 27\% to 59\% (Fig.~\ref{f:ROC_curves}a, b).
+Choosing a classification threshold $c_I$ means finding a trade-off between wanting a high TPR while keeping FPR and hence PPF low.

+In the ideal albeit unrealistic scenario when the user base encompasses the whole population ($\tilde N/N=100\%$), TPRs for April 9 are 12\%, 19\%, and 47\% for a PPF of 8\% and test rates from $f=1\%,$ 5\%, and $25\%$.
+Later in the epidemic, for April 30, TPRs are 13\%, 27\%, and 59\% (Fig.~\ref{f:ROC_curves}a, b).
 That is, the classification results improve as the network model learns about the evolution of the epidemic.
-The classification results are insensitive to the user base coverage $\tilde N/N$ (Fig.~\ref{f:ROC_curves}c, d), as well as to the user base topology; for example, classification performance is not substantially affected whether the user base consists of neighborhoods in the total population network (Fig.~\ref{f:ROC_curves}) or of random nodes (Fig.~\ref{f:ROC_curves_random_subnet}).
+The classification results are insensitive to the user base coverage $\tilde N/N$: the accuracy of the classification does not change for user bases consisting of neighborhoods in the network covering between 25\% and 100\% of the total population, even though the scenarios with more limited user bases only use contact information for the users, not for non-users (Fig.~\ref{f:ROC_curves}c, d).
+The results are also insensitive to the user base topology (Fig.~\ref{fig:user_base}): classification performance is not substantially affected whether the user base consists of neighborhoods in the total population network (Fig.~\ref{f:ROC_curves}) or of randomly selected nodes (Fig.~\ref{f:ROC_curves_random_subnet}).